structarcade/structarcade.github.io/readme.txt

 License :
 -------
 **Creative Commons Attribution 3.0** - http://creativecommons.org/licenses/by/3.0/
-**Note: Please dont remove the backlink (Template by: webthemez.com) in the footer.
+**Note: Please dont remove the backlink (Template by: webthemez.com) in the footer..